radhey24h/cloud-in-depth/azure-in-depth/Day-4-Azure-Storage/01-Azure-Storage.md

 1) Are backed up by HDD (Magnetic drives)
 2) Lowest cost per GB
 3) Best for applications that require bulk storage
-4) Data is accessed infrequently (means high letancy)
+4) Data is accessed infrequently (means high latency)

 2. **Premium**: This performance tier offers higher performance and lower latency compared to the Standard tier.
 It is designed for high-performance workloads that require low latency and high throughput.
 1) Are backed up by SSD
-2) Offer consistent low letancy performance
+2) Offer consistent low latency performance
 3) Use with Azure Virtual machine disks
-4) Best for i/o intensive application like database
+4) Best for I/O intensive application like database

 For Azure Queue Storage and Azure Table Storage, there is only one performance tier available, which is the **Standard** tier.

 ## Azure Storage kinds

-### Genral pupose V1
+### General purpose V1
 Legacy account type for blobs, files and queues and tables.
-Try to use genral pupose V2 accounts becuase in this account may not have all the latest feature.
+Try to use General purpose V2 accounts because in this account may not have all the latest feature.
 1) It supports service only like Blob, File, Queue, Table and disk.
-2) It doesnot support any access like HOT and Cool.
+2) It does not support any access like HOT and Cool.
 3) It supports only replication like LRS, GRS, RA- GRS.
 4) It supports both standard and premium performance tier.

-### Genral pupose V2
+### General purpose V2
-Both basic and latest acount type for blob, files, queues and tables.
-Recomonded for most senario using azure storage and microsoft also recommend to use this type of account.
+Both basic and latest account type for blob, files, queues and tables.
+Recommended for most scenario using azure storage and Microsoft also recommend to use this type of account.
 1) It supports services like Blobs, files Queue, table , disk and Data Lake Gen 2
 2) It supports any access like HOT, Cool and Archive.
 3) It supports replication like LRS, GRS, RA-GRS, ZRS, GZRS, RA-GZRS